THDCMustang/thdcmustang.github.io/README.md

 ## Feedback

 Give us your feedback!
 We would love to hear it.
 [Open an issue and tell us what you think.](https://github.com/THDCMustang)

-##Public domain
-All contributions to this project will be released under the CC0 dedication.
-By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.